-Aluminium is the world’s third most abundant element and a vital material in 21st century manufacturing.
+Aluminium is the world’s third most abundant element and a vital material for the 21st century.
 Here, we explain the various stages of production and outline our role in the process.
-We are committed to improving the overall footprint of aluminium’s life-cycle and to creating value for customers, suppliers and society.
+We are committed to improving the overall footprint of aluminium’s life cycle and to creating value for customers, suppliers, and society.

 Casting: Other metals are added to the molten aluminium to create customized alloys, and then cast into billets or slabs.

-Rolling: Slabs are rolled to produce plates, sheets or coils which are then used to produce cans, car hoods or aircraft wings.
+Rolling: We roll slabs to produce plates, sheets or coils which can then be used to produce cans, car hoods or aircraft wings.

-Extrusion: Billets are transformed into extruded products which can be then used in products such as Crash Management Systems.
+Extrusion: Billets are transformed into extruded products which we use to produce structural parts such as Crash Management Systems.

-R&T and production teams work to leverage aluminium’s inherent advantages which include lightness, flexibility, durability and recyclability.
+Our R&D and production teams work in partnership with our customers to leverage aluminium’s inherent advantages, include lightness, flexibility, durability and recyclability.